-Furthermore, to the extent that the limited review conducted by the diligence provider did reveal factors that could affect how the Reference Obligations will perform, the diligence provider may have incorrectly assessed the potential severity of those factors.
-For example, in cases where the diligence provider reviewed documentation of the borrower's income provided by the loan seller and determined that it did not support the original determination that the Reference Obligation met our underwriting guidelines, the diligence provider may have also reviewed information regarding the borrower's employment and income that we gathered in our post-purchase quality control review process to determine whether the Reference Obligation met our underwriting guidelines.
-The analysis of this information by the diligence provider may erroneously have failed to indicate a defect in the documentation of the borrower's income, which could result in an increased risk that a Credit Event or Modification Event on the Reference Obligation may occur.
-The process for identifying and determining the factors that could affect how the Reference Obligations will perform is subject to judgment.
-In 8 instances, the diligence provider identified mortgage loans with factors that we did not initially assess that could have affected how the Reference Obligations would perform.
-Of these 8 mortgage loans, 7 were not included in the Reference Pool.
-The remaining Reference Obligation will be removed from the Reference Pool on or before the Payment Date in August 2016 as a Reference Pool Removal.
-Investors are encouraged to make their own determination of the extent to which they place reliance on the limited review procedures of the diligence provider engaged by us.
+Furthermore, to the extent that the limited review conducted by the diligence providers did reveal factors that could affect how the Reference Obligations will perform, the diligence providers may have incorrectly assessed the potential severity of those factors.
+For example, in cases where the diligence providers reviewed documentation of the borrower's income provided by the loan seller and determined that it did not support the original determination that the Reference Obligation met our underwriting guidelines, the diligence provider may have also reviewed information regarding the borrower's employment and income that we gathered in our post-purchase quality control review process to determine whether the Reference Obligation met our underwriting guidelines.
+The analysis of this information by the diligence providers may erroneously have failed to indicate a defect in the documentation of the borrower's income, which could result in an increased risk that a Credit Event or Modification Event on the Reference Obligations will perform is subject to judgment.
+In no instance did the diligence providers identify Reference Obligations with factors that we did not initially assess that could have affected how the Reference Obligations would perform.
+Investors are encouraged to make their own determination of the extent to which they place reliance on the limited review procedures of the diligence providers of the diligence providers are encouraged to make their own determination of the extent to which they place reliance on the limited review procedures of the diligence providers engaged by us.